 The MFACW program hosts the Emerging Black Writers-in-Residence program, which aims to support and feature the art and teaching of young Black writers.
-MFACW alumni Caitlyn Hunter and Cedric Rudolph will be the writers in residence for the 2020-2021 academic year.Emerging Black Writers-in-Residence : Checkerboard 4 - Emerging Black Writers-in-Residence Program
+Pittsburgh writer and teacher, Cameron Barnett, will be the next Emerging Black Writer-in-Residence for the 2022-2023 academic year.Emerging Black Writers-in-Residence : Checkerboard 4 - Emerging Black Writers-in-Residence Program

 Best Writing Conference in Pennsylvania

 Recently named by The Writer magazine as the best conference in Pennsylvania, Conversations and Connections is a one-day writer's conference at Chatham University in Pittsburgh, PA that brings together writers, editors, and publishers in a friendly, supportive environment.Learn About Conversations and Connections : Checkerboard 6 - Best Writing Conference in Pennsylvania